Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI.Samples/Readme.md

 Example UI testing project.
 The whole project is heavily documented to teach you how to write UI tests with the UI Testing Toolbox.
-It guides you through this process just like the [Lombiq Training Demo](https://github.com/Lombiq/Orchard-Training-Demo-Module) teaches Orchard Core and Orchard 1 development.
+It guides you through this process just like the [Lombiq Training Demo for Orchard Core](https://github.com/Lombiq/Orchard-Training-Demo-Module) teaches Orchard Core and Orchard 1 development.

 For general details about and on using the Toolbox see the [root Readme](../Readme.md).